bussilab/test-bussilab.github.io/joinus.md

 The PhD program in [Physics and Chemistry of Biological Systems](https://www.sissa.it/sbp/) at [SISSA](https://www.sissa.it) offers regular 4-years fully funded PhD positions.
 Entrance exams are typically in spring and early fall, but the exact schedule is subject to changes.
-Once you are selected for this PhD, you will have the opportunity to follow approximately 9 months of lectures and then join one of the groups, including ours.
+Once you are selected for this PhD program, you will have the opportunity to follow approximately 9 months of lectures and then join the group of one of the principal investigators, including ours.

 ### Post-doctoral fellowship